NiLuJe/kfmon/README.md

 ## I want to do it manually!

-You absolutely can, and here's how (ideally over SSH):
+You absolutely can, and here's how (ideally over SSH).

 You'll basically just have to delete a couple of things: